Rules

 Run rules on background

-To process rules we use Job Queues, so you can run it every minute, hour or define your own period.
-Job (codeunit 70113878 "PIMX Rule Job") check the modification timestemp and if there is achnge since the last success run it starts all rules for the product feature.
+To process rules, use Job Queues so you can run them every minute, every hour, or at a custom interval.
+The job (codeunit 70113878, "PIMX Rule Job") checks the modification timestamp.
+If there is a change since the last successful run, it starts all rules for the product feature.

 Setup Rule Job